 RAD, ISTD – Child Liaison Officer

 This year, Ann O’Leary will celebrate over five decades of tutoring aspiring young dancers with many of them going on to successful dance careers.
-Ann trained in Dublin and at The Hammond School London and then returning bringing ballet to Wexford for the first time.
+Ann trained in Dublin and at The Hammond School London and on returning brought ballet to Wexford for the first time.
 In 1965, there were just a dozen or so pupils and one teacher – Ann.
-In 1986, Ann was joined by her daughter, Suzanne, who had completed training in England.
+In 1988, Ann was joined by her daughter, Suzanne, who had completed training in England.
 By 2005, the school had expanded to three centres, Wexford, Enniscorthy and New Ross.
 They have worked side by side ever since and not only have they a firm working relationship, but are also best friends.

 “After all these years, my mother’s vast experience is overshadowed by her obvious love towards the children, the younger end of the scale being her forte,” Suzanne says.
-“One class after another grace her door weekly and all is rosy in the garden as long as Mrs. O’Leary is there.”
+“One class after another graced her door weekly and all is rosy in the garden as long as Mrs. O’Leary is there.”

 Emma Molloy